ALH477/CREATE_IDTECH4_PROJECT/README.markdown

 The `.pk4` file (ZIP-based) or `.sdb` file (StreamDb format with path indexing and optional compression) in `base/` packages assets for efficient engine loading.

+## StreamDB Integration
+StreamDB is a custom, page-based, file-backed database designed for efficient asset storage and retrieval in IDTECH4 projects.
+It supports binary document storage with UUID indexing, path-based searches via a reverse trie, optional Snappy compression, and chained pages for large files.
+The script's TUI includes a ".sdb generation" option to package assets from the `base/` directory into a `.sdb` file, providing an alternative to `.pk4` with features like quick mode (skipping CRC checks for speed) and transaction support (in the full Rust implementation).
+This enables scalable, low-overhead asset management, particularly useful for real-time engines like IDTECH4.

+The Python script implements a simplified version of StreamDB for packaging, while the full Rust implementation (integrated via FFI in IDTECH4 forks) adds advanced features like memory-mapped I/O, LRU caching, free lists, and recovery.
+StreamDB is part of DeMoD LLC's ecosystem, enhancing persistence in the DeMoD-LISP SDK and DCF for IoT, gaming, and multimedia applications.

 ## Usage
 1. Clone the repository:
    ```bash